Hyurl/hyurl.github.io/cool-node/Docs/GettingStarted.md

 Cool-Node applications.

 ## You First App

+If you've installed version 1.3.0 or higher, please ignore this section.

 Cool-Node provides an example app, to start your first app, just rename the folder `App-example` to `App`, and that will be fine.
 You may edit the